instruxi-io/SxT-Utils-Hardhat/README.md

 ## SxT-Utils Hardhat

-### The SxT-Utils Hardhat project provides a user-friendly framework for DApp development with the SxT Typescript SDK.
-It serves as a monorepo for managing smart contracts, deploying DApp backends to Space and Time
+### The SxT-Utils Hardhat project provides a user-friendly framework for DApp development with the SxT Typescript SDK

 ### Dependencies